ricardoalcocer/socialshare/README.md

 ## Usage

-If you want to send an email, set the image property to the Native Path to the image.
+If you want to send an image, set the image property to the Native Path to the image.
 If you wish to only send text, simply don't send the image property.
 ```javascript
 require('com.alcoapps.socialshare').share({
 	status 					: 'This is the status to share',